Colin Coosemans: Career

 Coosemans made his professional debut for Club Brugge on 30 September 2010 in a 2010–11 UEFA Europa League game against Villarreal.
 On 3 October 2010, he made his league debut against Gent.
 After his performances in early 2011, he was briefly nicknamed "The Magnet".
 However, after being replaced as first keeper by Bojan Jorgačević and two coach changes at Club Brugge, he was allowed to leave on loan to Waasland-Beveren during the 2012–13 season.

 In 2017, he made a performance as a field player, attempting a dribble, losing a ball, recovering it and delivering a last minute assist in one of Belgium national league matches.

 Waasland Beveren

 In July 2012, Coosemans transferred to Waasland-Beveren.
 The transfer was for an undisclosed fee, and he signed a three-year contract.
-He made his debut for the club on 31 October 2012 in a 2–0 loss against K.S.C.
-Lokeren.
+He made his debut for the club on 31 October 2012, in a 2–0 loss against KSC Lokeren.
 Over his time at Beveren, Coosemans made 80 appearances, establishing himself as a reliable goalkeeper.